 - 3.1.5.1 Competence and proficiency defined.
 Competence in a language is the ability to read correctly theological texts of moderate difficulty in that language with the use of a dictionary.
 It is the level of skill normally acquired by the satisfactory completion of two semester courses in the language at university level.
 Proficiency is a level of skill normally acquired after four semester courses in the language at university level. - 3.1.5.2 General requirement.
-For admission into the Historical, Pastoral and Theological departments, the applicant must be "competent" (see 3.1.5.1) in at least one of the following languages: Biblical Hebrew, Biblical Greek, Latin, French, German, Italian, and Spanish.
-Alternatively, the applicant may be admitted on the condition that he or she will be able to demonstrate competence in at least one of these languages before entering the first year of studies. - 3.1.5.3 Admissions in the Biblical department.
+For admission into the Historical, Pastoral and Theological departments, the applicant must be "competent" (see Sec.
+3.1.5.1) in at least one language selected from among ancient languages or modern languages necessary for their research.
+Alternatively, the applicant may be admitted on the condition that they will be able to demonstrate competence in at least one of these languages before entering the first year of studies.
+The ADC Admissions Committee determines the entrance language based on the applicant's statement of purpose (see Sec.
+3.1.8) and previous language studies.
+The applicant is also bound by the research language requirements under Sec.
+5. - 3.1.5.3 Admissions in the Biblical department.
 Proficiency in Biblical Hebrew is required for those proposing to specialize in Old Testament studies, together with competence in biblical Greek.
 Proficiency in Biblical Greek is required for those proposing to specialize in New Testament studies, together with competence in biblical Hebrew.
 To be credited with competence or proficiency in the required Biblical languages, students need to receive grades of at least B+ (or equivalent in other grading schemes).
 In addition competence in one of the following modern languages is required: French, German, Italian, and Spanish.